watson-developer-cloud/speech-android-sdk/README.md

 #Speech To Text
 ===============

-Implement the SpeechDelegate and SpeechRecorderDelgate in the MainActivity
+Implement the SpeechDelegate and SpeechRecorderDelegate in the MainActivity
 --------------------------------------------------------------------------

-These delgates implement the callbacks when a response from the server is recieved or when the recording is completed.
+These delegates implement the callbacks when a response from the server is recieved or when the recording is completed.

 ```
    public class MainActivity extends Activity implements SpeechDelegate, SpeechRecorderDelegate{}